mothur/mothur/bugs_issue_template.md

 * Please describe how to reproduce the issue.
 For example, the commands you ran within mothur as well as any outside program you used to format the data.

  * Please tell us about your system.
-For example, the version of the project, operating system, or hardware. _"I am running version 1.39.5 on OSX 10.13.2 with 32G of RAM"_
+For example, the version of mothur, operating system details and hardware limitations. _"I am running version 1.39.5 on OSX 10.13.2 with 32G of RAM."_

 **Additional information you are welcome to provide:**